-"Caring for" involves accepting and assuming the responsibility of improving the condition of patients to the extent possible in the context of scarce appropriate resources.
-Recognizes the signs and symptoms of trauma.
-Assuming responsibility for improving the condition of others requires recognition of the signs and symptoms of their conditions.
-"Care giving" is the actual delivery of care with competence such that it is appropriate and effective quality care.
-Responds by fully integrating knowledge about trauma into policies, procedures, and practices.
-Delivering appropriate and effective care competently requires comprehensively responding to needs, goals, risks, and vulnerabilities in all aspects of care.
-"Care receiving" calls for clinicians to consider the patients' responsiveness to the care they are receiving so as to address any perceived shortcomings of care.
-Seeks to actively resist retraumatization.
-Ensuring that care is responsive to needs, goals, risks, and vulnerabilities requires actively seeking to avoid potential shortcomings of care such as retraumatization.
+"Caring for" involves Recognizes the Assuming accepting and signs and responsibility for assuming the improving the symptoms of responsibility of trauma. condition of others improving the requires recognition of condition of patients the signs and to the extent symptoms of their possible in the conditions. context of scarce appropriate resources.
+"Care giving" is the Responds by fully Delivering appropriate actual delivery of integrating and effective care care with knowledge about competently requires trauma into competence such comprehensively that it is appropriate policies, responding to needs, and effective quality procedures, and goals, risks, and care. practices. vulnerabilities in all aspects of care.
+"Care receiving" calls Seeks to actively Ensuring that care is for clinicians to resist responsive to needs, consider the retraumatization. goals, risks, and vulnerabilities requires patients' responsiveness to actively seeking to the care they are avoid potential shortcomings of care receiving so as to address any such as perceived retraumatization. shortcomings of care.